Local economists say pay is on the rise regardless of a mandated minimum wage

 GREENVILLE, N.C.
-(WNCT) – In 2022, 25 states will raise their minimum wage, but North Carolina is not on that list.
+(WNCT) – In 2022, 25 states have or will raise their minimum wage.
+North Carolina is not on that list.

-North Carolina established the minimum wage of $7.25 back in 2009, but that number has not changed since, and some experts say, businesses have to be so competitive among staffing shortages right now, that wages are increasing whether or not its mandate.
+North Carolina established the minimum wage of $7.25 back in 2009, but that number has not changed since, and some experts say businesses have to be so competitive among staffing shortages right now that wages are increasing whether or not its mandated.

-Tom Kies is the President of the Carteret County Chamber of Commerce.
-He said businesses really have no choice but to start raising their wages independently in order to keep safe among a shrinking labor market.
+Tom Kies is the president of the Carteret County Chamber of Commerce.
+He said businesses really have no choice but to start raising their wages independently in order to keep safe in a shrinking labor market.

 “I think that the market it to some degrees is correcting itself as far as wages go.
 Since we’ve seen staffing shortages, right across the board on almost everything, we’re finding that a lot of our businesses are sweetening the pot,” said Kies.